 The Yorkshire Three Peaks have become a phenomenom as a near marathon fell challenge.
 Each year thousands aim to complete the three summits of Pen-y-Ghent, Whernside and Ingleborough in 12 hours or under - over a distance of 37.8 km / 23.5 Miles, with an ascent of 1450 m / 4757 ft.

 Some of the steeper sections can become congested as a result in peak times!
-However, we're going to take in these three magnificent hills over two separate days due to the lack of daylight.
+However, we're going to take in these three magnificent hills in winter.
 We may even get some spectacular sunrises/sunsets (weather dependent).
-The big day (Ingleborough and Whernside) we'll begin and end from Ribblehead.
-On the second day we'll tackle Pen-y-Ghent and start from Horton-in-Ribblesdale.

-Heading out to the hills in winter can be hard work but incredibly rewarding.
+Heading out to the hills in winter can be hard work, brutal conditions but incredibly rewarding.
 It can be a truly wild experience!

 Whernside is the highest hill in the Yorkshire Dales National Park at 736 m (2,415 ft).
 However we will be starting at nearly 300m at the car park (so cheating a bit).
 It is a long whaleback hill running north east to south west and along the ridge is the boundary line between the counties of North Yorkshire and Cumbria.
 From the summit on a good day there are spectacular views across to Ingleborough and Pen-y-Ghent as well as the famous Ribblehead Viaduct and even across to Lancaster, Blackpool and the Cambrian Hills of the Lake District.